Joseph Kahn (director): Music videos

 Kahn's usage of Japanese pop culture in music videos first began with Janet Jackson's "Doesn't Really Matter" video.
 The video was also the most expensive video Kahn has directed and is among the most expensive of all time, costing over $2.5 million.

 In 2014, Kahn was given The Icon Award by the UK Music Video Awards.

-In 2015, Kahn directed MTV's choices for Video of the Year, Best Pop Video, Best Female Video, and Best Collaboration for multiple videos from American singer-songwriter Taylor Swift's fifth studio album 1989, including "Blank Space", "Bad Blood", "Wildest Dreams" and "Out of the Woods" and her sixth studio album Reputation, including "Look What You Made Me Do", "...Ready for It?", "End Game", and "Delicate".
+In 2015, Kahn directed MTV's choices for Video of the Year, Best Pop Video, Best Female Video, and Best Collaboration for multiple videos from American singer-songwriter Taylor Swift's fifth studio album 1989, including "Blank Space", "Bad Blood", "Wildest Dreams" and "Out of the Woods" and her sixth studio album Reputation, including "Look What You Made Me Do", "...Ready for It?", "End Game" and "Delicate".
 He won the Grammy Award for Best Music Video of 2015 for Swift's single "Bad Blood" featuring Kendrick Lamar.

 In 2017, Kahn won the American Country Music Awards Video of the Year for "Forever Country."
 In 2019, Kahn collaborated with Ava Max for the "Torn" music video, and directed a new music video for Mariah Carey's 1994 hit, "All I Want for Christmas Is You".

-In 2022, Kahn directed a music video for Chris Brown's lead single "Iffy" of his upcoming album Breezy.
+In 2022, Kahn directed a music video for Chris Brown's "Iffy".

-Film career
+Film

 Kahn also directed the 2004 action film Torque starring Ice Cube.
 In May 2007, it was announced that he would direct an adaptation of William Gibson's science fiction classic Neuromancer for producer Peter Hoffman.
-On May 7, 2010, Fangoria reported that Vincenzo Natali, the director of Cube and Splice, had taken over directing duties and will also rewrite the screenplay.
-In 2011, Kahn directed the low-budget, self-financed horror comedy Detention.
+On May 7, 2010, Fangoria reported that Vincenzo Natali, the director of Cube and Splice, had taken over directing duties and would also rewrite the screenplay.
+In 2011, Kahn directed the low-budget self-financed horror comedy Detention.
 After winning a number of audience favorite awards on the film festival circuit, Detention was picked up for theatrical distribution by Sony for a release in 2012.

 In July 2016, test footage for the DC Comics character Swamp Thing was released which was directed by Kahn for the potential Justice League Dark film.
-Kahn's latest film is Bodied, a satirical black comedy about racial tensions in the world of battle rap.
+Kahn's next film was Bodied, a satirical black comedy about racial tensions in the world of battle rap.
 The film was produced by Eminem and premiered at the 2017 Toronto International Film Festival, where it won the People's Choice Award in the Midnight Madness section.
+Bodied continued to pick up the Audience Awards at both AFI Fest and Austin's Fantastic Fest.
+His fourth feature film, Ick, starring Brandon Routh, Malina Weissman and Mena Suvari, premiered at the 2024 Toronto International Film Festival, and later received a theatrical release in July 2025.